internetee/registry/doc/repp/v1/retained_domains.md

 #### Cache miss response

-Standard 200 response is sent when the list have changed since last requested.
+Standard 200 response (with the current complete list) is sent when the list have changed since last requested.

 ```